Bose-Einstein condensation in canonical ensemble with fixed total momentum: Saddle-point calculation of partition function

 is the Bose-Einstein distribution for particles in the frame moving with velocity $k_0\mathbf{v}_0/m$, where the chemical potential is $\mu=Tz_0+k_0^2\mathbf{v}_0^2/2m$.
 An example of the steepest-descent trajectories passing through the saddle point is shown in Fig.~\ref{Fig1}(a,b).
 Physically, Eqs. (\ref{fder1})--(\ref{fder2}) impose the balance conditions on the total particle number $N$ and the total momentum $\mathbf{Q}$ in the moving reference frame.
 Therefore we can treat the quantity $\mathbf{v}_0$, called hereafter \emph{rapidity}, as dimensionless velocity of the frame where the average momentum vanishes, and $z_0$ as dimensionless effective chemical potential (apart from the Galilean transformation term $\propto\mathbf{v}_0^2$) of noninteracting bosons in this frame.

 Note that the saddle-point method is applicable when the function $f(z,\mathrm{v})$ is not too strongly skewed near the saddle point $(z_0,\mathbf{v}_0)$, i.e. its Taylor expansion near this point can be safely cut beyond quadratic terms.
 Estimating 2nd and 3rd derivatives of $f$, we find that this condition is violated when $R\lesssim1$.
-Therefore $R\gg1$, or $T/T_\mathrm{c}\gg N^{-2/3}$ is the necessary condition for applicability of the saddle point method.
+Therefore $R\gg1$, or $T/T_\mathrm{c}\gg N^{-2/3}$ is the necessary condition for applicability of the saddle point method, although numerical validation demonstrates its good accuracy already at $R>2$.
+In the following, we will assume in our calculations that $T/T_\mathrm{c}=\mathrm{const}$ when we consider the thermodynamic limit $N\rightarrow\infty$, so that $R\sim N^{2/3}\rightarrow\infty$ in this limit.
+In the low-temperature regime, when $T/T_\mathrm{c}$ is constant but much less than 1, we need large enough $N$ to make sure that $R\gg1$.

 Occupation numbers (\ref{nu_k}) are finite when

 for any quantized momentum $\mathbf{k}$.
 One or several $\mathbf{k}$-levels can host the condensate, $\nu_\mathbf{k}\propto N$, when $(\mathbf{k}-\mathbf{v}_0)^2-\mathbf{v}_0^2-z_0R=\mathcal{O}(N^{-1/3})$ in the limit $N\rightarrow\infty$, i.e. when the inequality (\ref{noncond}) turns into equality